 When will I receive my Room Draw Number?

-Room Draw Numbers will be available for Classes of 2018 and 2019 on late February.
-Room Draw Numbers for the Class of 2017 will be available in early March.
+Room Draw Numbers will be available in early March.
 They will be posted on Facebook and an email with the link sent to the listservs.

 How are room draw numbers assigned?

 All students particpating in Room Draw will be entered into a computer program that will randonly generate a unique number for each student.